-- (k) If an investigation of a report of suspected child abuse conducted by the appropriate child protective service pursuant to this act does not determine within 60 days of the date of the initial report of such instance of suspected child abuse that the report is an indicated report or an unfounded report, or unless within that same 60-day period the report is determined to be a founded report, said report shall be considered to be an unfounded report and all information identifying the subjects of such report shall be expunged forthwith.
-Nothing in this subsection shall in any way limit the powers and duties of the department as provided in subsection (j). - (l) All information identifying the subjects of any report of suspected child abuse determined to be an unfounded report shall be expunged forthwith from the pending complaint file and the Statewide central register.
+- (k) If an investigation of a report of suspected child abuse conducted by the appropriate child protective service pursuant to this act does not determine within 60 days of the date of the initial report of such instance of suspected child abuse that the report is an indicated report or an unfounded report, or unless within that same 60-day period [the report is determined to be a founded report] court action has been initiated and is responsible for the delay, said report shall be considered to be an unfounded report and all information identifying the subjects of such report shall be expunged [forthwith.] within 12 months.
+The agency shall so advise the department that court action has been initiated so that the pending complaint file is kept up-to-date regarding the status of all legal proceedings and expungement delayed.
+Nothing in this subsection shall in any way limit the powers and duties of the department as provided in subsection (j). - (1) All information identifying the subjects of any report of suspected child abuse determined to be an unfounded report shall be expunged [forthwith] from the pending complaint file [and the Statewide central register] within 12 months of the date the report was received by the department.
 Such expungement shall be mandated and guaranteed by the department and persons or officials authorized to keep such records as mentioned in this subsection and subsection (n) of this section who wilfully fails to do so shall be guilty of a summary offense, except that for a second and subsequent offense shall be guilty of a misdemeanor of the third degree.
-Furthermore, the Attorney General shall conduct a mandated audit done randomly but at least once every three months during each year on an unannounced basis to ensure that the expungement requirements are being fully and properly conducted. - (m) The department may conduct or authorize the conducting of studies of the data contained in the pending complaint file and the Statewide central register and distribute the results of such studies, provided that no such study shall contain the name or other information by which a subject of a report could be identified. - (n) All information identifying the subjects of all indicated reports and all information identifying the subject child of all founded reports shall be expunged when the subject child reaches the age of 18.
-Such expungement shall be mandated pursuant to subsection (l). - (o) At any time, the secretary may amend, seal or expunge any record upon good cause shown and notice to the subjects of the report.
+Furthermore, the Attorney General shall conduct a mandated audit done randomly but at least once [every three months] during each year on an unannounced basis to ensure that the expungement requirements are being fully and properly conducted. - (m) The department may conduct or authorize the conducting of studies of the data contained in the pending complaint file and the Statewide central [register] registers and county agencies and distribute the results of such studies, provided that no such study shall contain the name or other information by which a subject of a report could be identified.
+Furthermore, the department may allow Federal auditors access to nonidentifiable duplicates of reports in the pending complaint file and the Statewide central register if required for Federal financial participation in funding of agencies. - (n) All information identifying the subjects of all indicated reports and all information identifying the subject child of all founded reports shall be expunged when the subject child reaches the age of 18, unless another report is received involving the same child, his sibling or off-spring, or another child in the care of the persons responsible for the subject child's welfare.
+The identifying information may then be maintained in the register for five years after the subsequent case or report is closed.
+Such expungement shall be mandated pursuant to subsection (l).

+(o) At any time, the secretary may amend, seal or expunge any record upon good cause shown and notice to the appropriate subjects of the report.
 Once sealed, a record shall not be otherwise available except as provided in subsection (m) of this section or except if the secretary, upon notice to the subjects of the report, gives his personal approval for an appropriate reason.